AqwamCreates/DataPredict/docs/HighValueProjectTutorials/SmartPlacementSystems/CreatingObjectPlacementPredictionModel.md

         isBathroomObject, -- Same as above.
         isBedroomObject -- Same as above.

-        currentPlayerCashAmount, -- The mount of cash that the player is current holding. consecutiveNumberOfTimesPlayerPlacedThisObject, -- The number of time that the player have placed this object in a row.
+        currentPlayerCashAmount, -- The mount of cash that the player is currently holding. consecutiveNumberOfTimesPlayerPlacedThisObject, -- The number of time that the player have placed this object in a row.
 Not to be confused with total number of this object placed by the player.
     }
 }